W3SS/CS200-Concepts-of-Progamming-Algorithms/Assignments/Exam Review/Final Exam Review/README.md

 The user will pass in a food name ("mayo" or "ice cream") and whether it's the low-fat version.

 Utilize nested if statements to return the appropriate calorie amount.

+If an invalid food is entered, return 0.

 ### GetLetterGrade